 So I kind of think that the fact that it wasn't a big deal when it was said at the time makes me think that she did not say it.

-I well, I don't think Haley heard it.
+Well, I don't think Kaylee heard it.

-I think that's pretty obvious from the you know from what I said.
+I think that's pretty obvious from the, you know, from what I said.

 Yeah.

-Um, but when you hear the slowed down version, boy, it can't sound any more like it to me.
+But when you hear the slowed down version, boy, it can't sound any more like it to me.

-You hear that side of it too.
+Hear that side of it too.

-I don't think I don't think she said it.
+I don't think she said it.

 All right, I'll go with you then.

-No, listen, I you don't want to just I always want to be fair.
+I just always want to be fair.

 You know, as I said, we don't rush to judgment.

-Uh so we'll continue to monitor it.
+So we'll continue to monitor it.

 I mean, it's just nothing at this point that is said or done should shock or surprise anybody.

-You know, it's uh Wall Street Journal op-ed.
+You know, it's Wall Street Journal op-ed.

 I guess words are words, but when Americans are dying, now we're dealing with a whole other level of issues to deal with here.

-And and yeah, they they are responsible.
+And yeah, they are responsible.

-It's been decades of liberal democratic rule in every one of the cities where all of this violence is out of control.
+It's been decades of liberal Democratic rule in every one of the cities where all of this violence is out of control.

 Where, as the journal pointed out, anarchists and writers wreaking havoc.